ExchangeUnion/docs/RaspiXUD.md

 # make sure xud can use it without sudo privileges
 xud@ubuntu:~$ sudo chown xud:xud /media/SSD
 ```
 14. Let's do a quick performance test of the SSD.
-If you are close to these values, you are good to go, whereas <50MB/s (write/read) would be too slow.
+If you are close to these values, you are good to go, whereas <50MB/s (write/read) would be too slow:
 ```bash
 xud@ubuntu:~$ sudo dd if=/dev/zero  of=/media/SSD/deleteme.dat bs=32M count=64 oflag=direct
 64+0 records in